JCSDA/spack-stack/doc/source/Platforms.rst

 NOAA RDHPCS Hera
 ------------------------------

+.. note::
+   ``spack-stack-1.0.0`` is currently not supported on this platform and will be added in the near future.

 The following is required for building new spack environments and for using spack to build and run software.

-.. note::
-   Temporary location, this needs to be moved elsewhere.

 .. code-block:: console

    module purge
-   module use /scratch1/BMC/gsd-hpcs/Dom.Heinzeller/spack-stack/modulefiles
+   module use /scratch1/NCEPDEV/jcsda/jedipara/spack-stack/modulefiles
-   module load miniconda/3.9.7
+   module load miniconda/3.9.12

 .. _Platforms_Jet: